-Collectivization of Agri- The collectivization culture Generally Completed of agriculture went on rapidly.
-By the end of 1959 the collectivized land area reached 83 per cent, whereas the entire socialist sector of agriculture included more than 86 per cent of the country's land under cultivation.
+Collectivization of Agriculture Generally Com- of agriculture went pleted lectivized land area reached 83 per cent, whereas the entire socialist sector of agriculture included more than 86 per cent of the country's land under cultivation.
 Thus, on the whole, the collectivization of agriculture had been completed.
 Only some of the households in very mountainous areas had not yet joined cooperatives.
 Thus, the directive of the 3rd Party Congress was carried out a year ahead of schedule.